taras-clarifai/cpp-client/README.md

 make
 ```

-Or if you're using IDE, just open top-level `CMakeLists.txt` file.
+Or if you're using an IDE, just open top-level `CMakeLists.txt` file.

 #### Preparation